ceLLMate: Sandboxing Browser AI Agents: Design

-We assume prompt injection attackers who operate under realistic constraints.
-In particular, attackers do not control an entire website owned by someone else (e.g., they do not control amazon.com or github.com) but may control untrusted portions of otherwise trusted domains.
-Example portions of websites that the attacker might control include the title and description on a GitHub issue page, an ad shown on a webpage, or reviews on Amazon, Airbnb, etc. This assumption follows prior work such as WASP~\cite{evtimov2025waspbenchmarkingwebagent} and reflects real-world attacks~\cite{comet-pi,wunderwuzzi-openai-pi,rehberger2025aiclickfix}.
-The attacker's goal is to use a prompt injection to hijack the BUA and force it to perform actions that violate confidentiality and integrity of sensitive user resources.
+\textbf{Attacker Goals and Capabilities.} We assume prompt injection attackers who operate under realistic constraints.
+In particular, attackers may control untrusted portions of otherwise trusted domains (i.e., they do not control amazon.com or github.com, but may control the title and description of a GitHub issue or product reviews on Amazon).
+Attackers can also control domains on the Internet that a user might mistakenly ask the agent to visit.
+Attackers can use this to launch attacks on trusted websites (e.g., via redirects and TOCTOU attacks~\cite{toctou-openai, jones2025systematization}).
+These assumptions reflect real attacks~\cite{comet-pi,wunderwuzzi-openai-pi,rehberger2025aiclickfix}.
+The attacker's goal is to exploit the ambient privilege of BUAs and violate the confidentiality and integrity of user data.
 Attackers can use a variety of prompt injection techniques, including optimization-based~\cite{pasquini2024neuralexec,gcg,fu2024imprompter,fun-tuning,pandya2025may} and optimization-free methods~\cite{tap,actor-critic-gemini,nasr2025attackermovessecondstronger}.